ingo/ingo.github.io/_recipes/russian_black_bread.md

 author: Beth Hensperger
 category: Breads
 description: A robust and flavorful bread that can be enjoyed with butter and caviar or used to make a hearty sandwich.
-This recipe makes 2 loaves.
 image: russian_black_bread.jpg
 original_title: "\u0427\u0451\u0440\u043D\u044B\u0439 \u0445\u043B\u0435\u0431"
 size: 2 loaves